mocra/fmdb-migration-manager/README.markdown

 those migrations will be automatically executed when they launch the application.
 Thus again, their database schema corresponds with the current version of the application.

+## Current status

+This project was written on the weekend of Sept 6-7, 2008.
+In the coming days it will be integrated into an existing project to confirm that the code works and the API is nice.

+Nonetheless, the tests do pass and I'd be interested in any feedback on the API, etc.

 ## Installation

 This project provides some drop-in files to provide versioned schema migrations for